 14.1.
 Export Compliance.
 The Services, Content, other technology We make available, and derivatives thereof may be subject to export laws and regulations of the United States and other jurisdictions.
 Each party represents that it is not named on any U.S. government denied-party list.
-You shall not permit Users to access or use any Service or Content in a U.S.-embargoed country (currently Cuba, Iran, North Korea, Sudan or Syria) or in violation of any U.S. export law or regulation.
+You shall not permit Users to access or use any Service or Content in a U.S.-embargoed country (currently Cuba, Iran, North Korea, Sudan and Syria) or in violation of any U.S. export law or regulation.

 14.2.
 Anti-Corruption.
 You have not received or been offered any illegal or improper bribe, kickback, payment, gift, or thing of value from any of Our employees or agents in connection with this Agreement.
 Reasonable gifts and entertainment provided in the ordinary course of business do not violate the above restriction.
-If You learn of any violation of the above restriction, You will use reasonable efforts to promptly notify us.
+If You learn of any violation of the above restriction, You will use reasonable efforts to promptly notify Us.

 14.4.
 Assignment.
-Neither party may assign any of its rights or obligations hereunder, whether by operation of law or otherwise, without the other party’s prior written consent (not to be unreasonably withheld); provided, however, either party may assign this Agreement in its entirety (including all Order Forms), without the other party’s consent to its Affiliate or in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets.
-Notwithstanding the foregoing, if a party is acquired by, sells substantially all of its assets to, or undergoes a change of control in favor of, a direct competitor of the other party, then such other party may terminate this Agreement upon written notice.
+Neither party may assign any of its rights or obligations hereunder, whether by operation of law or otherwise, without the other party’s prior written consent (not to be unreasonably withheld); provided, however, either party may assign this Agreement in its entirety (including all executed Quotes), without the other party’s consent to its Affiliate or in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets.
+Notwithstanding the foregoing, if a party is acquired by, sells substantially all of its assets to, or undergoes a change of control in favor of, a direct competitor of the other party, then such other party may terminate this Agreement upon three (3) days written notice.
 In the event of such a termination, We will refund to You any prepaid fees covering the remainder of the term of all subscriptions.
 Subject to the foregoing, this Agreement will bind and inure to the benefit of the parties, their respective successors and permitted assigns.

 14.5.
 Relationship of the Parties.
 The parties are independent contractors.
 This Agreement does not create a partnership, franchise, joint venture, agency, fiduciary or employment relationship between the parties.